 For more about Roxy, visit her sites below:

-My first two novels, She Belongs to Me and Land of the Noonday Sun, have reached bestseller status right alongside Nicholas Sparks, J.D.
+My first novel (featured above), She Belongs to Me, reached bestseller status right alongside Nicholas Sparks, J.D.
 Robb, and other great authors.
-My third novel, Entangled Dreams, is now available.

 Image credit: mocker / 123RF Stock Photo